Australian Chamber of Commerce and Industry

 The Australian Chamber of Commerce and Industry (ACCI) is Australia's largest business association, comprising state and territory chambers of commerce and national industry associations.
-ACCI represents Australian businesses of all shapes and sizes, across all sectors of the economy, and from every corner of the country.
 It was formed from a merger of the Confederation of Australian Industry (CAI) and the Australian Chamber of Commerce (ACC) in 1992.

 ACCI contributes to public discussion and government decision-making on issues that impact on business, including economics, trade, workplace relations, work health and safety and employment, education and training.
 The Chamber also speaks on behalf of Australian business in international forums.

-The current chief executive of ACCI is Andrew McKellar and the president is Nola Watson.
+The current (2026) chief executive of ACCI is Andrew McKellar and the president is Nola Watson.
 The organisation is headquartered in Canberra, with offices in Sydney and Melbourne.

 History

-The Australian Chamber of Commerce and Industry has a history that dates back more than 190 years.

 The Chamber Movement commenced in Australia when the Sydney Chamber of Commerce was established in 1826.
 Across the 19th century, Chambers of Commerce were formed in Adelaide (1839), Melbourne, Hobart and Launceston (each in the 1850s), Brisbane (1868), Fremantle (1873) and Perth (1890).

 Chambers of Manufacturers were also formed in this era, including in Victoria (1865), South Australia (1869), NSW (1885), Western Australia (1890) and Queensland (1911).
 Australia's first industry association was Master Builders Australia (1870).

 Employer unions and federations also emerged, including the Victorian Employers Union (1865), the NSW Employers Union (1888), South Australian Employers Federation (1889) and the Queensland Employers Federation (1886).
 Business actors were important for Australia's development from the beginning, with a growing population driving the establishment of enterprises.

 In the decade before Federation in 1901, several Australia-wide bodies were formed to advocate national policies: the Australian Chamber of Commerce (ACC), the Associated Chambers of Manufacturers of Australia (ACMA) and the Australian Council of Employers Federations (ACEF).

 In 1977 the ACMA and the ACEF merged to form the Confederation of Australian Industry (CAI).
 In 1992 the CAI merged with the ACC to form the Australian Chamber of Commerce and Industry (ACCI).